aserto-dev/aserto-ruby/README.md

 ## Directory

 The Directory APIs can be used to get or set object instances and relation instances.
-They can also be used to check whether a user has a permission or relation on an object instance.
+They can also be used to check whether a user has permission or relation on an object instance.

 ### Directory Client